epfml/ContinuityPlan/README.md

 ### :office: Campus
 Only teachers are authorized to come to campus to record streaming classes that require a demonstration with lab equipment.
 This represents an imperative reason.

+:warning: Card access to EPFL will be suspended from Monday March 16 and all buildings will be off limits.
+All exceptional requests for access will be handled by the [DSPS Taks Force](https://www.epfl.ch/campus/security-safety/en/home/).

+:mailbox_with_mail: You should reschedule any delivery.
+The recommendation is minimally 2 weeks.

 ### :house: Off Campus
 All other lab members are required to work strictly remotely.